-- FTE content for its clarity and ability to be used in the classroom;
+- FTE content for its clarity and adaptability to the classroom; and,

 - FTE programs for enhancing their understanding of economics and economic issues.

 Pre- and post-tests of the high school students attending Economics for Leaders programs revealed positive changes in their understanding of economic concepts.
 Students increased the pre to post test score by 13 percent (85% overall score), a 4 percent increase over last year), with some improvements as large as 13%.
 Students praised the instructors for their ability to make challenging content understandable.
 More importantly, 82% of students left the program with a better understanding of how free markets allocate goods and services in the global economy.